joachimpoutaraud/estimating-repertoire-size-in-birds/README.md

 ```
 python _evaluating.py
 ```
+>**Note:** feature vectors have already been selected according to the results found in the notebook *4.selecting.ipynb*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.